Migrant Family Rescued in Arizona Desert on Christmas Eve

 While families across the U.S. celebrated Christmas Eve, Tucson Sector Border Patrol agents responded to an emergency beacon in the Arizona desert and rescued a migrant family.
 The three family members included an infant.

-Agents in the Tucson Sector responded to the activation of an emergency rescue beacon in the desert near Lukeville, Arizona.
+Agents in the Tucson Sector responded to the activation of an emergency beacon in the desert near Lukeville, Arizona.
 When the agents arrived at the location of the rescue beacon, they found a migrant family in distress, according to information obtained from Tucson Sector Border Patrol officials.

 Agents conducted a medical screening on the man, woman, and infant child and found they did not require medical attention.
 The agents transported them to the Border Patrol station for processing.